We can help

 After you complete the General Loan application, please download the Budget Spreadsheet.
 The budget spreadsheet has two tabs: a monthly budget worksheet tab and a credit card worksheet tab.
 Please email your completed spreadsheet to [email protected].
 Be sure to include your name at the top of your worksheet!

-Provides Jewish professional community members aged 20-40 with the opportunity to borrow up to $3,000.
+This $3,000 loan is available to Jewish professional community members aged 20-40 as well as post-secondary graduates with employment offers in Georgia.
 Applicants must be able to provide requested documentation to support loan payments.

 Building Smart Money Habits Loan